 OUTSOURCING OF FINANCIAL FUNCTIONS ON THE RISE AS REGULATION TIGHTENS

 There is little doubt that cost savings will still remain one of the key advantages of outsourcing.
 However, trends suggest it won’t be the sole deciding factor when selecting a service provider.
 Decision makers will be concentrating a lot more of the overall value that is provided instead of just reducing costs.
 With ever-increasing technological sophistication across all markets, the domain of outsourcing will expand into new service areas, creating new market opportunities for both the customers and service providers.
 Furthermore, for customers where information and data constitute the primary economic asset, new service opportunities will emerge for industry players who are well positioned to either gather context-specific data and/or process it.
+This has also driven SD networks to become increasingly popular as organizations request fast, scalable, and flexible connectivity among different network environments.

 It will become the only way for further growth of business.